taketime/ruby-tutorial/00-First-Test.md

     require ‘capybara/rspec’
     require 'sauce/capybara'

-We also want to tell Capybara to use Sauce for all tests (by default, it's only used for tests marked :type => :js):
+We also want to tell Capybara to use Sauce Labs for all tests (by default, it's only used for tests marked :type => :js):

 `Capybara.default_driver = :sauce`

 Setting up the Sauce Gem
 -------------------------

-Keep your Sauce Labs credentials out of your repositories and available to all your Sauce using projects by adding them as environment variables.
+Keep your Sauce Labs credentials out of your repositories and available to all your Sauce Labs tools using projects by adding them as environment variables.

 <!-- SAUCE:BEGIN_PLATFORM:MAC|LINUX -->